 Defenders of Wildlife applauds recent comments submitted directly to Georgia Governor Brian Kemp by U.S. Secretary of the Interior Debra Haaland that reinforce the dangers of mining operations near the Okefenokee Swamp.
 Twin Pines Minerals, an Alabama-based company, has been seeking permission to dig up nearly 6,000 football fields worth of land adjacent to Okefenokee, North America’s largest blackwater swamp.

-“Secretary Haaland has embraced the best available science and acknowledged the extensive research and tireless advocacy of dozens of scientists, elected officials, and agency leaders who are unequivocal about the significant threat facing the Okefenokee National Wildlife Refuge,” said, Jamie Rappaport Clark, President and CEO of Defenders of Wildlife.
+“Secretary Haaland has embraced the best available science and acknowledged the extensive research and tireless advocacy of dozens of scientists, elected officials, and agency leaders who are unequivocal about the significant threat facing the Okefenokee National Wildlife Refuge,” said, Jamie Rappaport Clark, Former president and CEO of Defenders of Wildlife.
 “Digging near Okefenokee, or any wetland, is reckless and wrong-headed, period.
 Allowing any mining in the vicinity of Okefenokee could lead to a catastrophic draining of the swamp which would irreparably transform it from the vibrant and biodiverse wilderness we know today.
 We thank Secretary Haaland for highlighting the peril facing this iconic and irreplaceable blackwater wetland and encourage Governor Kemp to reject all permits for this project.
 Mining has absolutely no place next door to this extraordinary American treasure.“

 Image